semgrep/semgrep/README.md

 - [Semgrep Code](https://semgrep.dev/products/semgrep-code) - Scan your code with Semgrep's proprietary rules (written by our Security Research team) using our cross-file and cross-function analysis.
 Designed to find OWASP Top 10 vulnerabilities and protect against critical security risks.
 Semgrep Code is available on both [free and paid tiers](https://semgrep.dev/pricing).
 - [Semgrep Supply Chain (SSC)](https://semgrep.dev/products/semgrep-supply-chain) - A high-signal dependency scanner that detects reachable vulnerabilities in open source third-party libraries and functions across the software development life cycle (SDLC).
 Semgrep Supply Chain is available on both [free and paid tiers](https://semgrep.dev/pricing).
 - [Semgrep Secrets [NEW!]](https://semgrep.dev/blog/2023/introducing-semgrep-secrets/) - Secrets detection that uses semantic analysis, improved entropy analysis, and validation together to accurately detect sensitive credentials in developer workflows.
 [Book a demo](https://get.semgrep.dev/secrets-beta-request.html) to request early access to the product.
-- [Semgrep Cloud Platform (SCP)](https://semgrep.dev/login) - Deploy, manage, and monitor Semgrep at scale, with [free and paid tiers](https://semgrep.dev/pricing).
+- [Semgrep AppSec Platform (SCP)](https://semgrep.dev/login) - Deploy, manage, and monitor Semgrep at scale, with [free and paid tiers](https://semgrep.dev/pricing).
 Integrates with continuous integration (CI) providers such as GitHub, GitLab, CircleCI, and more.
 - [Semgrep OSS Engine](https://semgrep.dev/docs/cli-reference/) - The open-source engine and community-contributed rules at the heart of everything (this project).

 To learn more about Semgrep, visit: